peterkuma/ml-clouds-2021/README.md

 <sup>3</sup>Norwegian Meteorological Institute, Oslo, Norway

-This repository contains code for the paper "Machine learning of cloud types in satellite observations and climate models"
+This repository contains code for the paper "Machine learning of cloud types in satellite observations and climate models".

 If you have any questions about the code you can contact the authors or submit an Issue on GitHub.